bernstbj/macmutekey/README.md

 Karabiner support for the mute keyboard device on macOS.

 This solution was defined as a result of receiving a single-key mute keyboard from this manufacturer: [https://techkeys.us/collections/accessories/products/onekeyboard-mute-button-edition?variant=39598265598031](https://techkeys.us/collections/accessories/products/onekeyboard-mute-button-edition?variant=39598265598031) .
 The situation is that it was pre-programmed to send a Windows sequence and I needed it to send a Mac sequence.
-While there are simple solutions in macOS System Preferences to just swap control and command keys for a particular device, I leveraged Karabiner since I've been using that for years and also extended it to use an AppleScript to support mute when your video conferencing tool is not the foreground application.
+While there are simple solutions in macOS System Preferences to just swap control and command keys for a particular device, that only works for when the teleconferencing app is foreground and I wanted the key to work regardless of what application is active.
+As such, I leveraged Karabiner since I've been using that for years and it also allows me to use an AppleScript to support mute when your video conferencing tool is not the foreground application.

 Why is this on Github?
 Because Karabiner is unable to process files that come from internal websites (wiki, git, etc).

 For help, contact me at briberns@ or brian@dronefone.com

-**THIS README IS A WORK IN PROGRESS...**

 ## Support for Teleconferencing Apps